Carmen Garcia de la Rasilla

 SPAN 651 / 652: Introduction to Spanish Literature

 SPAN 632 / 631: Advanced Spanish Composition and Conversation

 SPAN 525: Spanish Civilization and Culture

 Carmen García de la Rasilla is Associate Professor of Spanish language and culture at the University of New Hampshire.
-She has a Ph.D in history from the University of Valladolid, Spain and a Ph.D. in literature from The Johns Hopkins University and researches and publishes in both fields.
-Author of Salvador Dalí's Literary Self-Portrait: Approaches to a Surrealist Autobiography (2009), her other publications include a study of twentieth century Spanish urban history, and articles and book chapters on these subjects, as well as on comparative literature, women and painting and on Spanish Surrealism.
-She has recently published an edited book on the Spanish historical novel (Verdelís, 2016) and is currently editing another book on Cervantes' Don Quixote, forthcoming in Juan de la Cuesta.
-She is also preparing a further monograph on cultural traditions and moods in the work of Salvador Dalí.
+She has a Ph.D. in history from the University of Valladolid, Spain and a Ph.D. in literature from The Johns Hopkins University and researches and publishes in both fields.
+Author of Salvador Dalí's Literary Self-Portrait: Approaches to a Surrealist Autobiography (Bucknell University Press 2009), her other publications include a study of twentieth century Spanish urban history, one edited monograph on the Spanish historical novel (Verdelís 2016) and one co-edited volume on Cervantes’ Don Quixote (Juan de la Cuesta, 2016), and articles and book chapters on these subjects, as well as on comparative literature, women and painting and on Spanish Surrealism.
+She is currently preparing a further monograph on cultural traditions, moods and myths in the work of Salvador Dalí.